lessrest/bubble/README.md

 deno task serve
 ```

 When you start the server, it exposes a simple ActivityPub inbox implementation at `http://localhost:8000/users/alice/inbox`.
+The configuration is split into two files:

-This endpoint is defined using ground facts in `server.ts` that establish the basic ActivityPub data structure:
+1. `ground-facts.ttl` - Defines the basic ActivityPub structure:
 ```n3
 @base <http://localhost:8000/>.
 @prefix ap: <http://www.w3.org/ns/activitystreams#>.